darshan-hpc/darshan-logs/README.md

 You can download all such files at once by running the `download-large-logs.sh` script at the top level of this repository.
+This script will also set the correct path/name for each log so that there is a corresponding `*.darshan` file alongside each `*.darshan.link` file in the repository.